lassesofus/MLOPS-Exam-Project/reports/README.md

 > *experiments.*
 > Answer:

+The vast vast majority of the original cookiecutter folder structure is in use.
+The `data/interim` and `references` are removed for obvious reasons.
+The `src/features` folder is also removed as we did not do any feature engineering in this project.
+The `.dvc` folder is automatically added by the dvc package (along with root files `.dvcignore`, `data.dvc` and `models.dvc`) for version control of the data and model weights.
+The `api` folder is added to contain the code, requirements and dockerfile for the API.
+The `docker` folder is added to contain the dockerfiles for local training and prediction.
+The `hydra_config` folder is added to contain the configuration files for training and prediction.
+The hydra package automatically creates a `outputs` folder that saves logs of the config files used when the package is invoked.
+Similarly the The `wandb` folder is automatically added to contain the weights and biases logs.
+The `tests` folder is added to contain the unit tests run by Github actions.
+The `models/predict_model` folder is added to contain the model weights used for inference.

+ The `.pre-commit-config.yaml` file is added to configure the pre-commit hooks.
+The `couldbuild.yaml` file is added to configure the cloud build.
+The `config_cpu.yaml` file is added to configure the training on a CPU.
+The `data.dvc` file is added to version control the data.
+The `models.dvc` file is added to version control the models.
+The `setup.cfg` file is added to configure the testing.
+The `train.sg` file is added to configure the training.
+The `trainer_cloud.dockerfile` file is added to configure the training on the cloud.
+The `trainer_gpu.dockerfile` file is added to configure the training on a GPU.

+Added:
+models/predict_model
+.github
+.pypy_cache
+api
+docker
+hydra_config
+outputs
+tests
+wandb
+.pre-commit-config.yaml
+couldbuild.yaml
+config_cpu.yaml

+setup.cfg
+train.sg
+trainer_cloud.dockerfile
+trainer_gpu.dockerfile

+Removed:
+data/interim
+references

 We used the vast majority of the original cookiecutter folder structure including the `src`, `models`, and `data` folders amongst others.
 Also, we included a `Makefile` containing handy commands for performing some of the key functionality of the project, like running the training script or installing dependencies.
 However, certain standard folders, like the `notebooks` folder have been left out as our work didn't result in any notebooks.
 Following the course best practices, we used dvc for data version control and consequently included a `.dvc` folder in the root directory of the project.
 Additionally, this directory includes a `wandb` folder for storing files relating to the experiment logging on the Weights & Biases service.

 ### Question 6